kushal-10/inventory-dynamics/docs/single_sourcing/intro_single_sourcing.rst

 Available Controllers
 ---------------------

-- **BaseStockController:** The base-stock policy is a widely used approach in inventory management that aims to maintain a consistent inventory level by ordering enough stock to replenish the expected demand, which is calculated based on simulated historical demand in ``idinn``.
+- **BaseStockController:** The base-stock policy is a widely used approach in inventory management that aims to maintain a consistent inventory level by ordering enough stock to replenish the expected demand, which is calculated based on simulated historical demands in ``idinn``.
-- **SingleSourcingNeuralController:** This controller uses a neural network to determine the order quantity.
-The neural network is trained to minimize the total cost over time in simulated environments.
+- **SingleSourcingNeuralController:** The neural controller trained a neural network to determine the order quantity by minimizing the total cost over time of a simulated sourcing model.

 This introduction provides a foundation for understanding single-sourcing problems and their solutions.
 For more details on using these controllers, refer to the following sections.